google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

 DevTools window and pause JavaScript execution on service worker startup for debugging.", and put a `debugger` statement at the start of your `install` event.
 (This option is named differently in versions of Chrome earlier than 47.)
-This, along with  "[Pause on uncaught exceptions](https://developer.chrome.com/devtools/docs/javascript-debugging
-#pause-on-uncaught-exceptions)",  should reveal the issue.
+This, along with "[Pause on exceptions](https://developers.google.com/web/tools/chrome-devtools/debug/breakpoints/add-breakpoints#exceptions)", should reveal the issue.

 ## The Defaults of fetch()